 I then made turkey burrito bowls with a colorful slaw and avocado.
 This was probably the most visually appealing dish I made from all my meal kits, and it was also delicious.
 You know you cooked good food when you come back to the microwave at work to pick up your leftovers heating up and several people in the office are talking about how good your food smells.
 Finally, I made a savory dutch baby with ricotta and crispy prosciutto, which was a fantastic combination of textures and flavors.

 Despite a rocky start, my overall experience with Plated was positive.
-This service is a little more expensive than Hello Fresh, so having the 40% discount for four weeks was a great treat.
-The meals generally were not as elaborate and complicated as I thought they’d be (which is good).
+This service is a little more expensive than Hello Fresh, but the quality was generally greater than I have experienced with Hello Frresh.
+The meals were not as elaborate and complicated as I thought they’d be (which is good).
 I was still able to get in a fairly quick meals during the work week.
 They were delicious and creative.
 I tried my best to choose meals that are outside my normal scope of cooking, to expand my horizons.
 I feel I accomplished this and gained some new skills.

 I am trying to cut back on expenses in order to save money for grad school.
 However, I will keep both my Plated and Hello Fresh accounts active and order one or the other once a month or so.
 I just can’t give up this convenience.